spring-gradle-plugins/dependency-management-plugin/README.md

 # Dependency management plugin [![Build status][2]][1]

-A Gradle plugin that provides Maven-like dependency management.
-Based on the configured dependency management metadata, the plugin will control the versions of your project's direct and transitive dependencies.
+A Gradle plugin that provides Maven-like dependency management and exclusions.
+Based on the configured dependency management metadata, the plugin will control the versions of your project's direct and transitive dependencies and will honour any exclusions declared in the poms of your project's dependencies.

 ## Requirements